devuri/wpframework/docs/src/guide/auto-updates.md

+## Warning About Automatic Updates
+While automated updates ensure that your dependencies are always up to date, they can also introduce breaking changes or incompatibilities without notice.
+This can potentially lead to downtime or unexpected behavior in your application.

+> [!WARNING]
+> Automated updates may install new versions of plugins, themes, or core files that have not been thoroughly tested with your specific setup, causing conflicts or errors.
+Therefore, it is generally recommended to:
+- **Test Updates in a Staging Environment:** Before applying updates to your production environment, test them in a staging environment to identify any issues.
+- **Review Update Logs:** Regularly review update logs to understand what changes have been applied and to monitor for any potential issues.
+- **Have a Rollback Plan:** Ensure you have a backup and rollback plan in place in case an update causes problems.
+By taking these precautions, you can mitigate the risks associated with automatic updates and ensure that your Raydium project remains stable and secure.

 > With this cron job in place, your Raydium project will automatically update daily at midnight, ensuring that you always have the latest improvements and fixes.
 This helps in maintaining a secure and efficiently running application without manual intervention.
 If you choose to enable logging, you will also have a comprehensive record of updates, with an optional yearly cleanup to manage file sizes effectively.